cjfuentes-datascience/SQL-PROJECTS/README.md

 # SQL-PROJECTS

 Below is a list of SQL projects I've compiled and uploaded to GitHub.
-Please feel free to look through these projects.
+Please feel free to have a look!

 1. SpeedySpoon-Data-Aggregation
 https://github.com/cjfuentes-datascience/SpeedySpoon-Data-Aggregation-SQL